 Visit the Court webpage for more information about procedures for visiting in-person and how to conduct court business online.

 All City parks and trails are open.
-Playgrounds, splash pads, athletic courts and fields, exercise equipment, and park restrooms are open.
+Playgrounds, athletic courts and fields and exercise equipment are open.

 Visitors will be required to wear masks or face coverings where they may be gathered and are unable to maintain six feet of distance.

-The Overland Park Police Department is suspending all non-law enforcement-related fingerprinting until further notice.
-Station tours and ride-alongs are canceled.
+The Overland Park Police Department has suspended all station tours and ride-alongs.

 If you have an emergency, call 911.